Submissions Open

 You can experiment with form and genre, however your story should still have a solid plot with a clear beginning, middle and end.
 Let us understand what your protagonist needs; what is standing in their way of getting it, and finally, how the conflict resolves.

 We will not accept any pieces that appear to have been generated by AI.
+By submitting to Penstricken, you declare that your submission is entirely your own work, and that no portion of it was generated by AI.

 Short Fiction

-- Most genres of fiction are acceptable, provided its not too graphic.
+• Most genres of fiction are acceptable.

 Poetry